Campus Improvement Plan

 Lever 3: Positive School Culture

-Strategy 2: Create and/or review 11th grade and 12th grade students' post-secondary plans by the end of the school year.
+Strategy 2: Confer with 11th and 12th grade students to create or review post-secondary plans by the end of the school year.

-Strategy's Expected Result/Impact: Increased number of students who meet graduation requirements.
+Strategy's Expected Result/Impact: Increased number of students who meet graduation and endorsement requirements.

 ESF Levers: